Daniel-KM/Omeka-S-module-Reference/README.md

 - [ ] Use the new table `reference_metadata` when possible.
 - [ ] Simplify queries for aggregated fields (see AdvancedSearch).
 - [ ] Order by years instead of alphabetic.
+- [ ] Get thumbnail url directly from references for performance.

 Warning